 4) Check the level of packet loss on the path.
 The owping tool, part of owamp, is the best way to do this.
 E.G:

 5) Verify that the problem isn't across the WAN.

 - run bwctl tests between bwctl servers closest to your end hosts on the WAN

-- See the perfSONAR Directory Service (search for bwctl) for a list of public bwctl servers.
+- See the perfSONAR Directory Service for a list of public pScheduler servers.
 Note: some of these might not allow tests to/from everywhere.

-- Look at historical Regularly Scheduled Bandwidth test results between bwctl hosts.
+- Look at historical Regularly Scheduled Bandwidth test results between pScheduler hosts.

 If the WAN tests show a problem, contact your primary WAN provider.

 5) Otherwise, run tests from both end hosts to a test host on the WAN.

 - Start with a close test system, and then get further and further away.